-Pentagon Papers leaker Ellsberg announces terminal cancer
+Pentagon Papers leaker Ellsberg says he has terminal cancer

-WASHINGTON (AP) — Daniel Ellsberg, who copied and leaked documents that revealed secret details of U.S. strategy in the Vietnam War and became known as the Pentagon Papers, has announced he has terminal cancer and months to live.
+WASHINGTON (AP) — Daniel Ellsberg, who copied and leaked documents that revealed secret details of U.S. strategy in the Vietnam War and became known as the Pentagon Papers, said he has terminal cancer and months to live.

 Ellsberg posted on his Facebook page Thursday that doctors diagnosed the 91-year-old with inoperable pancreatic cancer on Feb.
-17 following a CT scan and MRI.
+17 following medical scans.

 Doctors have given him between three and six months to live, he said.